Skip to content

 18) Words Of Worth

-Allegedly, Words Of Worth is one of the easiest platforms a person can use to make money writing.
+Words Of Worth is one of the simplest platforms you can use to make money online.

-Of course, you’ll need to be more than fluent in the language if you want a shot with Words of Worth.
+Of course, you should be more than fluent in the language if you want a shot at Words of Worth.

-At the moment, the website is hiring writers from the USA, UK, Australia, and Canada.
+These days, the website is hiring writers from the United States, the UK, Australia, and Canada.

 19) Pure Content